 What’s it like to move your family all the way across the world to Muscat, Oman?
-Expat, Victoria Miller gives us an insight on the best bits and the challenges of living in this Middle East oasis.
+One expat gives us an insight on the best bits and the challenges of living in this Middle East oasis.

 Where are you originally from?